cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 # Onboarding

 **NOTE:** Read the [Requirements article](https://roomos.cisco.com/doc/MTR/Requirements) before onboarding a Cisco collaboration device.
+When you have a Room Bar, you need to register both the Room Bar and the Room Navigator.

 1. Select **Try the new onboarding** on the Welcome screen.